jntesteves/contr/README.md

 Options:
   --make-config[=IMAGE]  Make example config files at CONTR_CONFIG_DIR.
 If optional IMAGE is provided, make per-image config files for that image instead of the global config files
+  -n                     Allow network access
   --pio                  Per-Image Override: per-image config files override instead of adding to global config files.
 Useful when the per-image config conflicts with the global config
-  --plain                Do not override the image's entrypoint script --pure                 Ignore all configuration files and the entrypoint --help                 Print this help text and exit --help-all             Print this help text with all options to podman-run included and exit
+  --plain                Do not override the image's entrypoint script --pure                 Ignore all configuration files and custom entrypoint --help                 Print this help text and exit --help-all             Print this help text with all options to podman-run included and exit